facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 For simple patterns, it may make more sense to use [`EXTMATCH`](#fnmatchextmatch) which will only generate a single
 pattern: `@(ab|ac|ad)`.

+!!! warning "Using BRACE responsibly"
     Be careful with patterns such as `{1..100}` which would generate one hundred patterns that will all get individually parsed.
 Sometimes you really need such a pattern, but be mindful that it will be slower as you generate larger sets of patterns.

 #### `fnmatch.SPLIT, fnmatch.S` {: #fnmatchsplit}